yuens1002/UnitTesting/README.md

 Unit Testing functions using the Tiniest Javascript library
 ===========================================================

-In the index.html file, I've provided conditions to test features a function called forEach that mimics the built-in javascript forEach function.
+In the index.html file, I've provided conditions to test features of a function called forEach that mimics the built-in javascript forEach function.
 If you would like to find out more information about the Tiniest Javascript unit testing library, please refer the section below.

 Tiniest JavaScript unit testing library